 The symptoms of a panic attack and a heart attack can be very similar, making it difficult to tell the difference.
+Recognizing the symptoms of both conditions can help a person to know when to seek immediate medical help.

 Having a heart attack also can cause someone to panic, which may make the situation more confusing.
 If someone thinks they may be having a heart attack, they should seek emergency medical attention.